 payment for those hours will be delayed.

-(International students may work only 20 hours per week during the
+Year.
+International students may work 20 hours per week.
+Work Study

 Michigan University respects and honors the right of each person to